 Ensuring the success of a medical practice requires a targeted focus on multiple areas.
 Aside from matters involving patient care, administrative efficiency, and amassing a team of qualified and skilled professionals, medical practices must also concern themselves with regulatory compliance.
 In an area as complex as health care and an era when providers face tremendous scrutiny from regulators, ensuring compliance is no easy task.
 However, it can be done efficiently with the assistance of experienced attorneys who know how to help providers navigate through an increasingly complex regulatory landscape.

-At Hendershot, Cannon & Hisey, P.C., we frequently blog on important issues faced by health care providers throughout Texas and the U.S., and have drawn from our extensive experience representing physicians and medical practices to discuss matters related to regulatory compliance.
+At Hendershot, Cowart & Hisey, P.C., we frequently blog on important issues faced by health care providers throughout Texas and the U.S., and have drawn from our extensive experience representing physicians and medical practices to discuss matters related to regulatory compliance.